 The PSD Protective Operations course is focused on the basic concepts and building blocks of Protective Operations in a Combat Zone.
-Emphasis of training is live action exercises and team operations.
-The course will cover the following:
+The emphasis of training is live-action exercises and team operations.

-The course will begin with an overview of the requirements, duties and responsibilities of a Protection Agent in High Risk environments, including a summary of State Department Protocols for Presidential Security Details (PSD).
+The course begins with an overview of the requirements, duties, and responsibilities of a Protection Agent in High-Risk environments, including a summary of State Department Protocols for (PSD).
 From the understanding of the operational procedures of enemy tactics, the principles of protection simultaneously evolve and remain constant.
-Universal protective principles of Cover & Evacuate, Advances, Threat Assessment and Surveillance Detection are taught as constants, but adapting to the tactics of terrorists and the changing needs of the principal.
+Universal protective principles of Cover and Evacuate, Advances, Threat Assessment, and Surveillance Detection are taught as constants, but adapting to the tactics of terrorists and the changing needs of the principal.

-Students learn the importance of route selection, accurate intelligence and analysis.
-Emphasis is placed is on methods and strategy to prevent attacks on the Principal or the Team.
-However, the student will become proficient in the skills necessary to defend against organized assaults, Attacks on Principal (AOP) Drills, Cover and Evacuation and apply AOP Drills in simulated urban ranges.
+Students learn the importance of route selection, accurate intelligence, and analysis.
+Emphasis is placed is on methods and strategies to prevent attacks on the Principal or the Team.
+However, the student becomes proficient in the skills necessary to defend against organized assaults, Attacks on Principal (AOP) Drills, Cover and Evacuation and apply AOP Drills in simulated urban ranges.

 ADVANCED SITE SURVEYS

 This component of the training addresses the art of conducting Protective Advances for single-agent and multi-agent details.
-Pre-Departure Preparations, Site Surveys, Reports and Presentations will be discussed and demonstrated.
-Students will perform Advances in live urban environment, and learn how the entire protective mission relies on the thoroughness of the Advance, accurate intelligence and pro-active measures.
+Pre-Departure Preparations, Site Surveys, Reports, and Presentations are discussed and demonstrated.
+Students perform Advances in a live urban environment, and learn how the entire protective mission relies on the thoroughness of the Advance, accurate intelligence, and proactive measures.